RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 PGPORT=
 ```

 You can choose whichever port you would like to run the project on.
 As for the postgres credentials, you must fill those out in accordance with your local PSQL database.
-The `new Pool()` function within `db.js` will automatically sense thsese variables and connect to your database.
+The `new Pool()` function within `db.js` will automatically sense these variables and connect to your database.

-7. Run the `npm run insert` to execute the insertData.js file which will fetch the data from our local json file and insert it into our database.
-Once the message `Data successfully added!` has been logged to the terminal you can stop the quit the file execution.
+7. Run the `npm run insert` to execute the insertData.js file which will fetch the data from our local json file and insert it into the database.
+Once the message `Data successfully added!` has been logged to the terminal you can stop the file execution.

 8. Run `npm run dev` to start the server and begin making requests.